abstractqqq/dsds/readme.md

+# My library for data analysis

+## Text data transformation

+1. A quick reusable method to transform text data in a column into multiple numerical columns.
+Great for TF-IDF kind of thing and also any other model that cannot consume text data directly.

-# Categorical Explorative Data Analysis
+## Categorical data: Explorative data analysis

 Some methods I am using to perform categorical explorative data analysis.
 The goal is to understand "feature importance" without training a model, rank features based on their "importance", understand if variable A is depedent on B or not.

 Ideally, this should be applied to datasets with only categorical columns, although I may develop some binning techniques in the future so this should work with continuous variables too.
 The target column can be a binary classification / multilabel classification target.

 My goal is to develop all these test and make them work on a Polars dataframe.
 A consistent API should be used.

-## Available Content
+These are the methods I have so far.

 1. A method based on entropy.